John Walton Jr. Planes

 A imprint, I Walton / In Reading

-Earlier Group, A imprint planes have the shallow body chamfers with a fluted chamfer stop design: a tipped step followed by a curved return and a lower continuous flute.
-(Similar to elements of F Nicholson planes as well as those of early H Wetherel, early Ce Chelor and E Clark, among others from 18th C SE Massachusetts).
-John Walton Jr's "earlier" period chamfer stops tend to be rather crude.
+A imprint, Earlier Detail planes have the shallow body chamfers with a generally crude, fluted-like chamfer stop design: a tipped step followed by a raised return and a lower continuous flute.
+(They are variable and less defined than the similar elements found on F Nicholson planes as well as those of early H Wetherel, early Ce Chelor, I Gould and E Clark, among others from 18th C SE Massachusetts).

-Earlier Group, A imprint planes have wedges with small finials and shallow cut-outs under the finial.
+A imprint, Earlier Detail planes have wedges with small finials and shallow cut-outs under the finial.

 A imprint, I Walton / In Reading

-Middle Group, A imprint planes have the steeper body chamfers (roughly 25 degrees).
+A imprint, Middle Detail planes have the steeper body chamfers (roughly 25 degrees).
 The chamfers end with a tipped step followed by a long tapered return.
 These are more consistent and better made than the earlier flutes.

-Detail of the "middle" chamfer stop design: a faint tipped step followed by a long straight tapered cut.
+Detail of the middle chamfer stop design: a faint tipped step followed by a long straight tapered cut.
+Minimal to no bump-out is present between the tipped step and the long taper chamfer.

-Middle Group, A imprint planes have wedges with slightly larger finials that tend towards oval and cut-outs that have a greater curvature under the finial.
+A imprint, Middle Detail planes have wedges with slightly larger finials that tend towards oval and cut-outs that have a greater curvature under the finial.

 A imprint, I Walton / In Reading